perbu/waiter/README.md

 Package waiter provides a wrapper around `sync.WaitGroup` that allows to figure out which workers are still waiting.

+This can make it easier to debug issues when there is one worker process that isn't ending.

 ## Usage

 ```go